Maadajibao/Project-2-In-Three/README.md

 ### Features Left to Implement

-* When there is time, I would like to put in a score board where you can put in you name and the game will be best of three plays to determine who the winner is.
+* When there is time, I would like to put in a score board where you can put in your name.
+I would like to make the game be best of three plays to determine who the winner is.

 ## Testing